siobhanlgorman/knits-and-pieces/TESTING.md

 2. Success message is displayed

 **Actual Result**:
+1. Product has been deleted
+2. Success message is displayed

 ![](documentation/screenshots/delete-product.png)

 **Pass/Fail: Pass**

 *  **As a shopper I want to be able to request a quote for a custom order so that I can purchase an item that meets my needs [#31](https://github.com/siobhanlgorman/knits-and-pieces/issues/31)**

 **Acceptance Criteria**

 - User can click to open custom order form and submit request for quote

 **Testing Steps**: